 Don’t compromise on family time

 Make sure to schedule a family time first, so that it doesn’t get filled up with other activities.
 Plan out small outings with kids or short vacations whenever possible.
 This can be a good time to connect with each other and refresh yourself.
-Spending time with the family inculcates a sense of belongingness in the kids.
+Spending time with the family inculcates a sense of belonging in the kids.
 Families who spend time together and enjoy group activities are known to have strong emotional ties.
 It is also a good time to check on your teens and observe any changes before it goes out of hand.

 Split your duties